OSGConnect/connectbook/start/data/stashcache.md

 exist within the user's /home directory, unless otherwise directed by an OSG staff member.

-	Thus, **files within the `/public` location should only be referenced within the submit file by using the StashCache tools described further below**, and should never be listed for direct HTCondor transfer via `transfer_input_files`, `transfer_output_files`, or `transfer_output_remaps`.
+	Thus, **files within the `/public` location should only be referenced within the submit file by using the methods described further below**, and should never be listed for direct HTCondor transfer via `transfer_input_files`, `transfer_output_files`, or `transfer_output_remaps`.